meettyj/Tobacco-on-Twitter/result/Qualitative_SF_positive.md

 Celebrate Independence Day all weekend in The Lounge where you have the freedom to vape, smoke, and consume cannabis however you like

 Do you guys like my new vape

+## 2018.05
+@GrantedImmunity Lol no vape pen?

+Very interesting insights on behavior modification here...

+A Pragmatic Trial of E-Cigarettes, Incentives, and Drug…

+**Yo San Francisco I hope that Prop E thing goes through that way I can buy every menthol cigarette/vape in the Bay A…**

+live, laugh, vape

+Great @bostonsci @bsc_urology advanced #Greenlight anatomic vaporization technique -beyond #pvp with Dr Ed Karpman.…

+@CinemaBlend I was hoping they would’ve chosen him to be Kraven

+@neuralgraffiti If you really want to feel it I suggest listening to yesterday’s “Today Explained” podcast on “Juul”

+@marijuanadotorg @SFMTA @peterhartlaub I'd be interested to see your sources on ridership numbering 5he last three…

+Two of my favorite @kurebotanicals_ vape…

+@lexacamm @DrFresch Lol ya on Saturday except it was her vape

+Lmao the vape

+@tabsatpetcopark Can’t smoke juul legally but I’d still hit

+@tabsatpetcopark Can’t smoke juul legally but I’d still let them hit it ;)

+@ch1ngis_khan I’d recommend a vape like the PAX Era.
+It leaves behind no scent, and hits really smooth (no coughing…

+To the vaping guy on a scooter playing his radio loud in San Francisco tonight, I salute you

+Someone bring me a Juul charger I’m at Blondies send help SO

+Opened Homeless Concerns request via iphone at 2921 16TH ST .
+Please house human and vaporize the tent.

+lol I miss this lifestyle

+I might have to go to EDC

+Thank you @tconsuming1

+Also there’s rumors of #KRAVEDAY

+I…

+@taylormade_hdz o wow this is why we are team juul. you’d have to be a fuul to use a vape pen these days.

+how girls look like when they ask to hit a guys juul

+@AndriiKravets @RealStartupBook It’s a bit iffy at this point.
+Might have to publish it on Amazon or something.

+The musician analogy is bunk.

+A musician playing a gig would be like a writer reading an excerpt.

+Hey @robdelaney how many of your kids play professional baseball, Ron?!!
+Just a Christian dad who vapes and breeds…

+Also surprised about #FIN being so low, as well as #GBR.
+And I thought #DEN would do better with the juries.…

+@rishmishra Like angel funding for vaporware...

+I only love my juul and my heen I’m sorry

+## 2018.06 (Approval)

+Please come if you can!
+We had an amazing packed event at Berkeley Arts &amp; Letters yesterday w/ @achylandia &amp; so loo…

+Yeah I was a VR pirate today, with a digital peg leg @SandboxVR.
+Listen to what @louieswisher and I thought about i…

+I want to roll around in this Vicks vapor rub.

+Standing in a bar with a gin &amp; tonic, vape in my pocket, watching warriors game with my coworkers &amp; friends from Se…

+Cuz I’d like to thank @JetBlue for my #Mosaic status!!
+There’s definitely no better #American airline! #Mint is rea…

+@adambain If you’re stretching to include corporate incubation, Juul might be one of the most successful corporate…

+@Chvntel Lmao 😂😂 I’m serious tho lol between cigs and blunts gotta keep the inhaler handy lmao

+Holy smokes, 48 athletes signed up for freshman football.
+Good luck boys! #smhsmustangs #marinfootball #cifncs…

+don’t trust vape shops when you’re drunk

+**@sfgov @sfchronicle you people are such lying hypocrites!
+Ban vape juice but allow kids to buy weed.
+Genius.
+Free h…**

+@Mikeweather21 That’s what them juuls or whatever be looking like

+@HouseOfAmparo Email my roomate: Tryston Williams - tryston.cwilliams@gmail.com / he is a beast &amp; an amazing person…

+😎 #views #kingshxt #pvo #vapegang @ San…

+Honestly, my vape pen is probably my most favorite thing.
+Especially when it’s charged #Smoking #CannabisCommunity #Weed #Marijuana

+Bout to put my whole life on hold so I can work as a legal assistant at juul

+in a coffee shop in sf and they’re playing vapors by @JheneAiko 😩😍😍

+#SparkSF had an awesome demo today!
+I love the #vapexhale machine.
+It"s dependable and you can use all kinds of cool attachments!

+there’s nothing more dangerous than a heaux with a freshly charged juul &amp; airpods

+#fin #notlike it ever got off the ground ;)

+**I feel like all these anti-vaping ads are having an opposite effect on teens: “wait, there is a bubble gum flavor vape?!”**

+@DKLDarkRaven I like your article I don't feed on blood personally but it is good that you are providing informatio…

+I *love* this texture @Kravet ! 😍

+Guess who’s back.
+Back again.
+And cooking me dinner like the gents I taught these Swisher boys to be.

+@crownjuul The first sounds like an excerpt from Sean Penn’s book

+@crownjuul Wow you have some garbage replies in here instead of the “that’s funny me too, and I’m a women’s studies…

+emily just told me she’d stop being my friend if i get a juul ://

+that sounds like a nice fried chicken recipehttps://www.tastingtable.com/cook/recipes/pickle-juice-brine-fried-chic…

+@samcorb Would watch this buddy comedy of vape empire heiresses

+**Almost as satisfying as the click moment @orenfalkowitz Juul Labs Is Raising $1.2 Billion - Bloomberg**

+What is the best flavor juul pod to purchase

+On the radio: Chiddy Bang
+In my hand: Juul
+On my mind: Her